majedlxxx/pubip/README.md

 To run the script:
 pubip
+To remove the unnecessary file: su rm -r pubip

 This program depends on start.parrotsec.org if this website goes down the program will not work.